LadyLolkek/SEMrush_test_assignment/README.md

    httpd.serve_forever()
    ```

 1. Set the environment for the application.
 Since the example application in Python-based, you are going to need at least Python and an OS with all the respective dependencies.
-You can find it all on [DockerHub](https://hub.docker.com/) by using the pre-existing image.
+You can find it on [DockerHub](https://hub.docker.com/) by using the pre-existing image.

    Create a text file named `Dockerfile` into the `quickstart_docker/docker/application` directory and put the following commands into it: